thunder-red-star/APC/README.md

 1. Download the latest release from Spigot (link coming soon) or compile the plugin yourself.
 2. Place the plugin in your server's `plugins` folder.
 3. Start your server and configure the plugin to your liking.
 Make sure to reload the plugin if you've changed anything!
-4. Enjoy a server free from the clutches of annoying players!
+4. Enjoy a server free from the clutches of annoying randos!

 ## License
 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.